spiderman04/streamlit-stockinfo/README.md

 ## Further Reading

 This is filler text, please replace this with a explanatory text about further relevant resources for this repo
-- Resource 1
+- You tube video from DataProfessor here: https://www.youtube.com/watch?v=ZZ4B0QUHuNc&list=PLtqF5YXg7GLmCvTswG32NqQypOuYkPRUE
-- Resource 2
+- TBD